magalhini/blog/content/cinemagraphs-and-working-with-constraints/index.md

 ---
 title: "Cinemagraphs  —  and working with constraints"
 description: "Earlier in 2018, I spotted a random advertisement on Instagram which featured a cinemagraph.
-As the eternal amateur photographer, my mind immediately responded to this with a very loud and childlike…"
+As the eternal amateur photographer, my mind immediately responded to this with a very loud and childlike desire to do the same."
 date: "2018-12-31T22:02:07.735Z"
 categories:
   - Photography
   - Art
-  - Cinematography
-  - Animation

 published: true
 canonical_link: https://medium.com/@magalhini/cinemagraphs-and-working-with-constraints-c352883a6013